BOXFoundation/whitepaper/whitepaper.md

 ## BOX Payout
 //TODO

 BOX Payout is NOT a blockchain that supports a general purpose Turing-complete virtual machine.
+Instead, its main purpose is to support fast and secure conditional transactions which is of great importance in a blockchain-based decentralized digital contents world.

-To make it very clear, we are NOT trying to build an upgraded Ethereum that meets any needs of various industries.
-Instead, the BOX Chain is built on a layered solution that aims to increase the scalability of the blockchain.
-While various transactions can be completed on the BOX Chain in a fast and reliable way, __the chain itself does not plan to support a general purpose Turing-complete virtual machine like EVM.__
+A typical conditional transaction is like this: if movie X is about to be streamed on platform P to user A, tokens should be paid from A to movie X's IP owner S if S can proof he does own the copyright of X, and to platform P to get the access key for X.

 Instead of using a large, expensive-to-verify blockchain, we use small, parallel, mobile-friendly micro chains.
 Using programming language metaphor, __we can view Bitcoin as the C in the blockchain realm, while Ethereum as Java; then our BOX chain can be thought of as the Go in the blockchain world__.
 Just like go routines in the Go language, the micro chains will be tiny in terms of physical size and will be powerful as well.
 The micro chains will play the most important role in our BOX Chain.